thanhtunguet/code-challenge/messy-react/README.md

     }
     ```

-    This will help the code be maintainable, more readable.
+    This will make the code more maintainable and readable.

-- Now we should also modify the signature of `getPriority`:
+- We should also modify the signature of `getPriority`:

 ```ts
 const getPriority = (blockchain: TokenName) => {